feyikemiakande-afk/feyikemiakande-afk/README.md

 </p>

 ## 🚀 About Me
-I’m a data analyst who enjoys helping businesses make sense of their data.
+I’m a data analyst enthusiast passionate about helping businesses make sense of their data.
 I like turning complex, messy datasets into clear stories and practical insights.

 I focus on building dashboards that actually get used, automating repetitive tasks so teams can spend more time on interesting problems, and creating models that help businesses plan ahead.